 The Hazardous Material Information Resource System (HMIRS) is a U.S. Department of Defense (DoD) automated system developed and maintained by the Defense Logistics Agency.
-HMIRS is the central repository for Material Safety Data Sheets (MSDS) for the United States Government military services, civil agencies and their contractors.
+HMIRS is the central repository for Safety Data Sheets (SDS) for the United States Government military services, civil agencies and their contractors.

 This system was previously called HMIS through May 2002, but the name was changed, in part, to avoid conflict with other similarly-named systems:

-HMIRS gives DoD and other Federal employees access to the Material Safety Data Sheets (MSDS) for hazardous items in the government inventory.
+HMIRS gives DoD and other Federal employees access to the Safety Data Sheets for hazardous items in the government inventory.
 HMIRS also assists in compliance with transportation/shipping requirements through value-added data.
 The transportation information provides proper shipping names, hazardous classes, and shipping label requirements associated with HazMat for shipment, nationally or internationally, by any mode of transportation.
-Hazard warning label information is provided in the DoD Hazard Communicating Warning Label format.

-The HMIRS HCC's can appear on sheets that come from the civilian version of the database or on sheets whose manufacturer has written their sheets so they can be incorporated directly into HMIRS without further changes.
-OSHA does not require HCC's to be on MSDS's, but, of course, the information conveyed by these codes is part of the required content.
+The HMIRS HCC's can appear on Safety Data Sheets that come from the civilian version of the database or on sheets whose manufacturer has written their sheets so they can be incorporated directly into HMIRS without further changes.
+OSHA does not require HCC's to be on Safety Data Sheets, but, of course, the information conveyed by these codes is part of the required content.

 Additional definitions from Google and OneLook.

 Entry last updated: Saturday, December 31, 2022.
 This page is copyright 2000-2024 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.